 Overall news source scores are generated based on scores of individual articles.
-Each individual article is rated by least three human analysts balanced by left, right, and center self-reported political viewpoints.
-That is, at least one person who has rated the article self-identifies as being right-leaning, one as center, and one as left-leaning.
+Each article is rated by at least three human analysts with balanced political viewpoints: one who self-identifies as right-leaning, one as center-leaning, and one as left-leaning.
 Sometimes articles are rated by larger panels of analysts for various reasons.

 Each overall source score is a weighted average of the individual article scores.
-Our weighting algorithm has changed over time to try to capture the effect that individual articles with low reliability or high bias have on overall perceptions of the news source and is subject to change in the future.
-Notably, in the most recent update of this interactive chart, (August 2020), we updated our weighting algorithm to increase weighting of bias scores.
+Our weighting algorithm captures the effect that individual articles with low reliability or high bias have on overall perceptions of the news source.

 Each analyst has gone through extensive training on Ad Fontes Media’s rating methodology, which is based on content analysis of articles.

-Each analyst also gives each article ratings on three individual bias sub-factors of 1) Language, 2) Political Position, and 3) Comparison, and then the analyst gives the article an “Overall” bias rating.
+Each analyst also rates each article on three individual bias sub-factors of 1) Language, 2) Political Position, and 3) Comparison, and then the analyst gives the article an “Overall” bias rating.
 Each of these ratings are on a numerical scale between -42 (left) and +42 (right).

 The analysts’ scores are then averaged, and the average score is shown on the chart.

 Comscore’s Total Digital Population Data (provided by Comscore Multi Metrix (R), representing an unduplicated measure of digital audiences across desktop and mobile platforms) is viewable as a proportionally-sized bubble around each news/information source on the Media Bias Chart.
 Pro users who purchase the Comscore add-on can view and download numerical data as well.